 To promote a positive and safe school atmosphere, students are expected to dress appropriately.
-The administration is the final authority in determining whether or not a student is appropriately dressed and/or groomed.
+Administrators are the final authority in determining if a student is appropriately dressed and/or groomed.
 Any type of clothing, accessories, hairstyles or grooming that might prove to be embarrassing to your child or distracting to others is discouraged.
 The following are prohibited:

-- Clothes and/or accessories depicting or encouraging use of illegal drugs, alcohol, violence, sex or gangs. - Clothes and/or accessories bearing vulgar inappropriate or suggestive text or logos. - Shorts, pants, skirts, or long shirts with wording printed across the derriere. - Shoes with cleats or wheels. - Slippers, sandals, clogs or any other footwear lacking full foot support. - Baseball caps, visors, or any other hat worn indoors. - Indiscreet clothing such as crop tops, tube tops, halter tops, see through tops, shirts that reveal the midriff area, clothing with spaghetti straps, swimsuits, miniskirts that fail to reach midway between the knee and the hip, shorts that barely cover the derriere or clothes that fail to cover underwear.
+- Clothes and/or accessories depicting or encouraging use of illegal drugs, alcohol, violence, sex or gangs. - Clothes and/or accessories bearing vulgar inappropriate or suggestive text or logos. - Shorts, pants, skirts, or long shirts with wording printed across the derriere. - Shoes with cleats or wheels. - Slippers, sandals, clogs or any other footwear lacking full foot support. - Baseball caps, visors, or any other hat worn indoors. - Indiscreet clothing such as crop tops, tube tops, halter tops, see through tops, shirts that reveal the midriff area, clothing with spaghetti straps, swimsuits, miniskirts that fail to reach midway between the knee and the hip, shorts that barely cover a child's bottom, or clothes that fail to cover underwear.

-Violating the dress code will result in a call to parents or guardian to bring a change of clothes or a tee shirt will be loaned to the student for the day.
+Violating the dress code will result in a call to parents or guardian to bring a change of clothes, or a tee shirt will be loaned to the student for the day.
 Repeated violations will result in progressive disciplinary actions.
-The dress code will also apply during special events.
+The dress code will remain in effect during special events (events during school hours such as an assembly, or after hours such as Open House).